TALENT

 Placemaking

-More important than ever is supporting programs that provide resources to communities to create attractive places for people to live and work including developing quality of life projects that leverage local communities’ assets.
+More important than ever is supporting programs that provide resources to communities to create attractiveplaces for people to live and work including developing quality of life projects that leverage local communities’ assets.
 Community placemaking projects and recreational opportunities are vital components of Iowa’s workforce attraction and retention strategy.
 This includes supporting the arts and humanities whose economic impact may not be direct.
 Live music and public art can create local inertia that is attractive to grow local economies and appeal to a broader workforce.

+ICA applauds the Legislature’s continued funding of Destination Iowa that supports placemaking with a variety of methods for these community investments.
 All across the state, each community offers something different that can be enhanced to appeal to the current or future workforce.
 ICA supports partnerships between the state and local communities through sustainable and permanent funding sources and the continued funding for programs to do this such as the Community Attraction and Tourism grant program and the Iowa Mainstreet grant program.
-These regional efforts see the state as a partner in the development of these projects that need additional resources as well as policy to provide certainty in regional coordination for these projects.
+These regional efforts see the state as a partner in the development of these projects that need additional resources as well as policy to provide certainty in regional coordinationfor these projects.

-ICA also supports Iowa’s Water and Land Legacy (IWILL) to include resources for regionally transformative quality of life projects and while addressing tax disparities that impact our overall tax climate.
-We support communities across the state as they develop large scale quality of life projects to attract talent and need the state’s support in addressing our tax disparities that act as an automatic denial for outside investment.
+ICA also supports Iowa’s Water and Land Legacy (IWILL) to include resources for regionally transformative quality of life projects and while addressing tax disparities that impact our overall taxclimate.
+We support communities across the state as they develop large scale quality of life projects to attracttalent and need the state’s support in addressing our tax disparities that act as an automatic denial for outside investment.

 Education

-Preparing Iowa’s future workforce means providing a quality education that readies high school graduates for a four-year college, community college, or a vocational training course – all without need for academic remediation – remains a top priority for ICA.
+Preparing Iowa’s future workforce means providing a quality education that readies high school graduatesfor a four-year college, community college, or a vocational training course – all without need for academic remediation – remains a top priority for ICA.
 This will require sufficient funding for schools; a continued emphasis on STEM; continued adherence to the Iowa Core and a rigorous assessment tool; and additional reforms to elevate Iowa’s student achievement.

 ICA supports action on K–12 funding that allows schools to certify their budgets on time, is equitable across the range of Iowa’s diverse school districts and is at a level that is both appropriate and sustainable.

-As the state addresses the child-care needs of employees, we support a review for resources and provision of pre-school programs to ensure children are provided early opportunities and a strong foundation for lifelong learning.
+As the state addresses the child-care needs of employees, we support a review for resources and provisionof pre-school programs to ensure children are provided early opportunities and a strong foundation for lifelong learning.
 This is in tandem with reviewing innovative methods for deployment of child-care.

 ICA encourages all levels of education – Pre-K–12, community colleges, public and private colleges and universities – to understand the needs of the employment marketplace to ensure workforce-ready graduates.
 There should be a conscious pursuit of alignment, coordination, and collaboration between business, government, and educational institutions to offer seamless opportunities that best meet the needs of Iowa’s students and workplaces.
 ICA supports and values robust vocational and higher education programs that further develop a reliable talent pipeline.